Pamela Stevenson

 Pamela D. Stevenson (born April 8, 1959) is an American politician, attorney, and retired U.S. Air Force Colonel.
 She is a Democrat and represents District 43 in the Kentucky State House.

-In 2023, she unsuccessfully ran as the Democratic nominee in the 2023 Kentucky Attorney General election losing to Republican nominee Russell Coleman.
+On February 20, 2025, Stevenson launched a campaign in the 2026 United States Senate election in Kentucky, seeking the Democratic nomination to replace retiring seven-term incumbent Republican Mitch McConnell.
+Stevenson lost the nomination to Charles Booker.

-Early life and education
+Early life, education and military career

 Stevenson was born and raised in Louisville, Kentucky, attending Shawnee High School before transferring to Brown High School.
-She then served 27 years as a Judge Advocate General with the U.S. Air Force and retired with the rank of colonel.
 Stevenson graduated with a Bachelor of Science degree in business from Indiana University Bloomington in 1981, and in 1984 with a Doctorate of Jurisprudence from Indiana University Maurer School of Law.

+Stevenson served 27 years as a Judge Advocate General with the U.S. Air Force and retired with the rank of colonel.

 In 2015, Stevenson founded the Stevenson Law Center, which offers legal representation pro bono to veterans and seniors.
-Stevenson has also served as an adjunct professor at the University of Louisville Brandeis School of Law.
+Stevenson has served as an adjunct professor at the University of Louisville Brandeis School of Law.

-Political activity
+Kentucky House of Representatives

 Stevenson was elected to the Kentucky House of Representatives in 2020, replacing Charles Booker, who instead ran for the U.S. Senate.